A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 \paragraph{An ML-fueled candidate pool for entrainer selection} In practice, there is another challenge in addition to that of identifying the best performing candidate: It is that of getting a sufficiently large candidate pool.
 If the pool of candidates is small, the chances are small that there are many high-performing candidates in it.

 For the example of entrainer selection, we either need to know the modelfluid features or thermodynamic model parameters for each of the candidates we want to consider.
 Since the availability of pure component property (PCP) data usually is not a limiting factor, we use parameters for the Antoine vapor pressure equation available in the DIPPR 801 database \cite{Wilding1998}.
 Also the availability of vaporization enthalpies at the saturated vapor temperature of the components candidates is not a limiting factor in this study.
 However, the situation looks different for the activity coefficients at infinite dilution, for which data is scarce.
 This is where we employ the machine learning prediction methods.
 We use the Matrix-Completion-Method, as proposed in \cite{Jirasek2020} to predict the activity coefficients at infinite dilution for each binary mixture formed by all unique binary combinations of components in our database.
+While in practice, one would only use such prediction methods if no existing parameters of established thermodynamic models (e.g. NRTL, SAFT, UNIFAC) are available for the present mixture or component, we use it for all entrainer candidates considered in this study for demonstration purposes.
 This significantly increases the number of components that we can consider in the study on finding a suitable entrainer candidate for the separation of the Acetone + Benzene mixture.

 In \figureref{fig:entrainercandidategeneration}, we visualize the workflow of how to obtain the modelfluid features for each entrainer candidate in our pool.
 First, the thermodynamic model parameters for each candidate are obtained by combining the PCP model parameters from the DIPPR database with the activity coefficients at infinite dilution, predicted by the ML methods.
 Then, the modelfluid features are obtained from a VLE computed using these thermodynamic model parameters.